tojkuv/the-rust-book/error-handling/README.md

 So how do you decide when you should call `panic!`  and when you should return `Result`?
 When code panics, there's no way to recover.
 You could call `panic!` for any error situation, whether there's a possible way to recover or not, but then you're making the decision that a situation is unrecoverable on behalf of the calling code.
 When you coose to return a `Result` value, you give the calling code options.
 The calling code could choose to attempt to recover in a way that's appropriate for its situation, or it could decide that an `Err` value in this case is unrecoverable, so it can call `panic!` and turn your recoverable error into an unrecoverable one.
 Therefore, returning  `Result` is a good default choice when you're defining a function that  might fail.

 In situations such as examples, prototype code, and tests, it's more appropriate to write code that panics insread of returning a `Result`.
-Let's explore why, then discuss siituations in which the compiler can't tell that failure is impossible, but you as a human can.
+Let's explore why, then discuss siituations in which the compiler can'_t tell that failure is impossible, but you as a human can.
 The chapter will conclude with some general guidelines on how to decide whether to panic in a library code.

 ### Examples, Pprototype Code, and Tests